peterjmartinson/writing/DistractedFortune/20240807_MorningPages/draft.md

 ## The benefits of morning pages

-For those of us who find ourselves easily distracted from becoming supernatural, these pages offer an immediate warm up for concentration and a focus on being our best.
+For those of us who find ourselves easily distracted from the goal of raking in riches, these pages offer an immediate warm up for concentration and a focus on being our best.

 If you get up early enough, the morning is really peaceful.
 Grab a cup of coffee, open the window, and smell the fresh morning air.
 Nobody is there to distract you.
 Your partner isn't texting reminders to you.
 The kids are still asleep (maybe).